jordandrako/hyper-start/README.md

     // rest of the config
     hyperStart: {
       shells: {
+        // unique key for the shell
         cmd: {
-          // unique key for the shell
-          name: 'cmd', // The name of the shell displayed when choosing.
+          // The name of the shell displayed when choosing.
+          name: 'cmd',
-          shell: 'C:\\Windows\\System32\\cmd.exe', // Same as normal hyper shell config.
+          // Same as normal hyper shell config.
+          shell: 'C:\\Windows\\System32\\cmd.exe',
-          shellArgs: [], // Same as normal hyper shellArgs config.
+          // Same as normal hyper shellArgs config.
+          shellArgs: [],
-          env: [], // Same as normal hyper env config.
+          // Same as normal hyper env config.
+          env: [],
         },
       },
       hotkeys: {
         shellPicker: 'ctrl+alt+t', // ctrl+alt+t is the default keybinding.
       },
+      askEveryTime: false, // If you should be prompted for the shell on every new window/tab.
     },
   },
   // rest of the file
 };
 ```

-**You can add multiple shell configs to the startShells object.**
+**You can add multiple shell configs to the shells object.**